 Note:- The top section has also been known as, The Chasm

 Jamison Pass South is a natural pass on the southern side of Mount Jamison on the Capertee / Wolgan Divide.
 This pass gives access from the divide down into the Wolgan Valley via the headwaters of Barton Creek.
 Named by Yuri Bolotin on a bush walk 11 January 2019.

-Is located on the top of the Wolgan Valley’s highest cliff line, 1.3km east of the propertyKoopartoo and above Kenobi Canyon.
-Named by Yuri Bolotin on a bushwalk on 30 September 2017 in sympathy with Kenobi Canyon below it, and because this is a spot that any Jedi Master, such as Kenobi, would be proud to stand on whilst talking to the young Initiates.
+Is located on the top of the Wolgan Valley’s highest cliff line, 1.3 km east of the propertyKoopartoo and above Kenobi Canyon.
+Named by Yuri Bolotin on a bushwalk on 30 September 2017 in sympathy with Kenobi Canyon below it and because this is a spot that any Jedi Master, such as Kenobi, would be proud to stand on whilst talking to the young Initiates.
 A Jedi (J-E-D-A-I) is a member of Jedi Order of key protagonists of the Star War movies.
-The use the Force to uphold peace and justice in the Galactic.
+They use the Force to uphold peace and justice in the Galactic.